chipsalliance/verible/verilog/tools/formatter/README.md

 usage: verible-verilog-format [options] <file> [<file...>] To pipe from stdin, use '-' as <file>.

+  Flags from common/formatting/basic_format_style_init.cc:
+    --column_limit (Target line length limit to stay under when formatting.);
+      default: 100;
+    --indentation_spaces (Each indentation level adds this many spaces.);
+      default: 2;
+    --line_break_penalty (Penalty added to solution for each introduced line break.); default: 2;
+    --over_column_limit_penalty (For penalty minimization, this represents the baseline penalty value of exceeding the column limit.
+Additional penalty of 1 is incurred for each character over this limit); default: 100;
+    --wrap_spaces (Each wrap level adds this many spaces.
+This applies when the first element after an open-group section is wrapped.
+Otherwise, the indentation level is set to the column position of the open-group operator.); default: 4;

   Flags from verilog/formatting/format_style_init.cc:
     --assignment_statement_alignment (Format various assignments:
       {align,flush-left,preserve,infer}); default: infer;